Lost-Rabbit-Digital/ChefWobbles/README.md

 ## 📖 About The Game

-**Chef Wobbles** is a cozy physics-based cooking game inspired by "A Short Hike" and "Overcooked".
+**Chef Wobbles** is a cozy physics-based cooking game inspired by "Overcooked".
 Players control adorable wobbly characters in a calming kitchen environment, creating delicious meals while enjoying satisfying physics interactions and beautiful pastel visuals.

 In this relaxing culinary world, your goal is to:
 - Cook delicious meals with realistic physics